skrub-data/skrub/CONTRIBUTING.rst

 Submitting your code
 ^^^^^^^^^^^^^^^^^^^^

-First, you’ll want to fork dirty_cat on Github.
+First, you’ll want to fork skrub on Github.

 That will enable you to push your commits to a branch *on your fork*.
 It is advised to create a new branch every time you work on a new issue,